-Base Attack Bonus: +5 Skills: Intimidate 4 ranks Feats: Iron Will reats: Iron Will
+Base Attack Bonus: +5 Skills: Intimidate 4 ranks Feats: Iron Will

 Other: Every person who becomes a Virtue must swear a personal oath of loyalty to Shar Thizdic.
 Virtues are also expected to follow orders and engage in regular training.